mrandrewandrade/blog/_posts/2014-03-14-codeless-hackathon-winner.md

 After drafting out a quick design on paper, we quickly iterated our design on breadboards attempting to gain the designed functionality.
 We borrowed an actual failing BBU from the demo and after some iteration, we were able to come up with a very simple, "bare bones" design for the debug card.

-<iframe title="hackathon" width="800" height="600" scrolling="no" frameborder="0" name="hackathon" class="eda_tool" src="https://upverter.com/eda/embed/#designId=67c971c45790061b,actionId="></iframe>
+<iframe title="hackathon" width="600" height="500" scrolling="no" frameborder="0" name="hackathon" class="eda_tool" src="https://upverter.com/eda/embed/#designId=67c971c45790061b,actionId="></iframe>
 **Schematic of the debug card we made using Upverter's schematic layout tool.**

 For our circuit layout we used Upverter, a start-up that focuses on online board design CAD software.
 We drew up a quick schematic by sourcing our components online and imported their drawings on Upverter's schematic tool.
 We then used the tool to create a bill of materials that included the component prices and the cost to spin the board.

 We then created a PCB layout for the board.
 To parallelize our efforts, we performed a quick mock-up on MS Paint of the layout of the board.
-Derek finished up the PCB layout on Upverter while I did a quick rending of our final product using mechanical CAD software.
+Derek finished up the PCB layout on Upverter while I did a quick rending of our final product using mechanical CAD software as shown below.

 When we demonstrated our project for the judges, we were proud to watch as the BBU powered up and our LED's lit up a split second later, indicating the status of the unit.
 Our simple solution had made it easy and inexpensive to know if the BBU was functional at any given time.
 This vital information will make it easier to be sure that any power loss won't result in a loss of functionality.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KAKc50apXxI" frameborder="0" allowfullscreen></iframe>

 We were incredibly excited by what we'd built, and we couldn't help but note the community spirit of Open Compute that had gotten us there.
 Throughout the hack, we frequently traded tools with other teams and asked other participants for their input as we worked.
 Everyone lived and breathed the open source philosophy – that sharing knowledge and experience will result in better hacks overall.
 It seems to us that this desire to collaborate is what Open Compute is all about, and in that vein, we plan to release the specifications for our BBU hack to the open source community in the next few weeks.